sbcatania/cs147-matchme-app/README.md

-# cs147-matchme-app
+# CS147 Match.Me App

-To start, run `npm install`
+The first time you open this project, run `npm install`

-Good change here!
+After that, just run `npm start` to open the app in expo!